Genoese tripe is a dish from the Ligurian tradition.

 - 1 Pan

-Preparation of Genoese Tripe
+Preparation of the Genoese tripe

 Chop the garlic, celery, carrot, and onion.

-Cook for at least 40 minutes.
+Cook for at least an hour and a half.

-If necessary, add more meat broth.
+If necessary, add more beef broth.

-Add the oil and salt if necessary.
+Add the oil and if necessary the salt.

 Serve the Genoese tripe hot and enjoy 😀